nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 The `Model` component,

 * stores the buyer list data i.e., all `Buyer` objects (which are contained in a `UniqueBuyerList` object).
-* stores the currently 'selected' `Buyer` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Buyer>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* stores the currently 'selected' `Buyer` objects (e.g. results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Buyer>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as